wragge/aliens-in-texts/README.md

 I was exploring the occurance and contexts of the words 'aliens' and 'immigrants' in Australian newspapers, *The Bulletin*, and Commonwealth Hansard.

+This repository includes notebooks copied from GLAM Workbench.

+Run these notebooks live on Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/wragge/aliens-in-texts/master)